Where does shea butter come from?

 - Wash your hair

-- Apply the mask in large quantities to the lengths of your hair
+- Apply the mask generously to the lengths and tips of your hair

 - Leave for a few minutes